 1965: A 2 Million Gallon per Day (MGD) Treatment Plant and Collection System was constructed to serve the City of Fairfield, Ohio.
 The original plant was a very basic treatment facility consisting of a Pumping Station, two Primary Settling Tanks, two Activated Sludge Aeration Tanks, a Secondary Settling Tank, two Anaerobic Digesters, and 8 Sludge Drying Beds.

 **In 1974 Congress enacted the Safe Drinking Water Act (SDWA)(P.L.
 93-523, 88 Stat.
 1660) to protect quality of both actual and potential drinking water in the United States.
 This drastically changed the standards of operations of Water and Wastewater treatment plants around the country.
-To learn more click on this Safe Drinking Water Act link.
+To learn more click on this Clean Water Act link.

 1974: It was necessary for the treatment facility to expand to treat daily flows of up to 6 MGD.
 A second Pumping Station was constructed, additional Primary Settling Tanks and Activated Sludge Aeration Tanks were built, a Filtration Building was added, two more Anaerobic Digesters were built, and a Chlorine Stabilization System was constructed to disinfect the plant's effluent.